 Emotional wins are all well and good but there remains a tiny doubt in my mind.
 How many teammates thought “we gotta win this one for J.A.” versus how many thought “I hope that guy I live and breath with every day for seven months is okay.” or “I hope my friend doesn’t die at work.”
 Nobody in the 21st century should die at work.

 In those moments, it’s okay for baseball players to think like regular people, to fear for their work friend’s health and hope he will just be okay and push out fears that one day it might be them lying prone on the field.
-In those moments, it’s okay for a baseball player to his his as an annoyance instead of a once-in-one-hundred lifetimes blessing.
+In those moments, it’s okay for a baseball player to his job as an annoyance instead of a once-in-one-hundred lifetimes blessing.

 After those minutes of reflection fade away, it is back to business as usual.
 Sports talk radio fills with opportunistic hucksters shilling their plastic safety crap while passive-aggressively admonishing the teams and leagues for not adopting it sooner – “all this could’ve been avoided!”